isomerpages/sndgo-snt/_seniors/Staying Safe Online, Love scams and impersonation scams.md

 **Date:** 17 November, Wednesday
 **Time:** 3pm - 4pm

-Came across online deals that were too good to be true?
-Received a request for your security codes and one-time passwords when applying for a job?

-Navigating the online space has become a necessity and a daily affair, but it is critical to stay safe online.
+Nowadays, it is so easy to meet someone new while surfing the web, but always be careful when befriending strangers online.

-In the first of the Stay Safe Online webinars, learn from the Singapore Police Force on how to identify and pick up tips to protect yourselves from job and e-commerce scams!
+In the second of the Stay Safe Online webinars, learn from the Singapore Police Force on how to identify and pick up tips to protect yourselves from love and impersonalisation scams!

 [**Sign up here**](https://zoom.us/webinar/register/9116352171248/WN_B0lznciKRiWk7bdvVP5oJw)